When you have decided on a budget, you need to lay it all out.

 - All material suppliers and distributors

 Initially, it is easy to place the early research in a single file.
 As the material grows, be sure to sort them according to their classification.
-Place swatches of colour, new trends in design, possible styles and similar items in a design folder.
-Place estimates, pricing costs and similar information together or in a section dedicated to their topic.
+Place swatches of color, new trends in design, possible styles and similar items in a design folder.
+Place estimates, pricing costs, and similar information together or in a section dedicated to their topic.

 The format or medium you use to keep your records is personal.
 Some people will keep a physical file folder.
 They will place everything together in a file box, keep a scrapbook or maintain some other form of paper records.